Gate Hill Cooperative: Connection to 20th-century avant-garde

-Other visitors throughout the 1960s who contributed to the experimental artistic atmosphere were composers Karlheinz Stockhausen, Pierre Boulez, Morton Feldman; artists, Jasper Johns, Richard Lippold, Robert Rauschenberg, potter, Peter Voulkos, The Living Theatre’s Judith Malina and Julian Beck.
+Other visitors throughout the 1960s who contributed to the experimental artistic atmosphere were composers Karlheinz Stockhausen, Pierre Boulez, Morton Feldman; artists Jasper Johns, Richard Lippold, Robert Rauschenberg; ceramicist Peter Voulkos; and The Living Theatre’s Judith Malina and Julian Beck.
 Dancer and potter Paulus Berensohn claimed that visiting the Gate Hill Cooperative and seeing Karen Karnes work was a pivotal moment in his artistic career.